GoodRequest/regex-collections/README.md

 This package contains these regexes

-### email
+## email

 emailRegex

-### password
+## password

-passwordRegex
-- checks if string has atleast one lowercase, one uppercase, one number and is atleast 8 characters long passwordWithSpecialCharRegex
+`passwordRegex` -> checks if string has atleast one lowercase, one uppercase, one number and is atleast 8 characters long </br>
-- same as above, but also checks for one special character passwordLengthRegex passwordHasUpperCaseRegex passwordHasLowerCaseRegex
+`passwordWithSpecialCharRegex` -> same as above, but also checks for one special character passwordLengthRegex passwordHasUpperCaseRegex passwordHasLowerCaseRegex